Cost Optimization

 Proactively optimizing your Oracle licenses can eliminate this waste and reduce support spending:

-- Identify and Eliminate Shelfware: Conduct regular internal license reviews or audits to match licenses to actual usage.
-Many organizations have discovered that 15–25% of their Oracle licenses are inactive, yet they are still under support.
-You can realize immediate savings by terminating support for truly unused databases, middleware, or application modules (e.g., one company found 20% of its licenses were shelfware and saved hundreds of thousands by cancelling those support contracts).
-Be mindful that simply dropping licenses on a support contract may trigger Oracle’s repricing policy, potentially reducing your discount on remaining licenses and eroding the expected savings.
+• Identify and Eliminate Shelfware: Conduct regular internal license reviews or audits to ensure licenses align with actual usage.
+Many organizations have discovered that 15–25% of their Oracle licenses are inactive, yet they continue to be under support.
+You can realize immediate savings by terminating support for truly unused databases, middleware, or application modules (e.g., one company found that 20% of its licenses were shelfware and saved hundreds of thousands by canceling those support contracts).
+Be aware that simply dropping licenses from a support contract may trigger Oracle’s repricing policy, potentially reducing your discount on remaining licenses and eroding the expected savings.
 To avoid this, work with Oracle or licensing experts to remove entire groups of unused licenses in a way that doesn’t reprice the rest of your estate (for example, terminating a whole support line or using contract migration tactics).

-- Rightsize License Types and Editions: Ensure you use the most cost-effective licensing model and edition for each Oracle deployment.
-For instance, if a development or testing environment only has a handful of users, consider switching from expensive processor-based licenses to Named User Plus licenses – one financial firm cut its database licensing costs by 50% by doing this.
-Similarly, evaluate whether Oracle Database Standard Edition could meet certain use cases instead of Enterprise Edition; as much as 50% of companies run Enterprise Edition where Standard Edition would suffice, so downgrading those instances can yield substantial savings over time.
+• Rightsize License Types and Editions: Ensure you use the most cost-effective licensing model and edition for each Oracle deployment.
+For instance, if a development or testing environment has only a handful of users, consider switching from expensive processor-based licenses to Named User Plus licenses – one financial firm cut its database licensing costs by 50% by doing so.
+Similarly, evaluate whether Oracle Database Standard Edition could meet certain use cases instead of Enterprise Edition.
+As many as 50% of companies run Enterprise Edition, where Standard Edition would suffice; therefore, downgrading those instances can yield substantial savings over time.
 The same goes for middleware and applications – you might consolidate Oracle WebLogic servers or use a lower edition if advanced features aren’t needed.
 Always align the license metrics (processors vs. users) and product editions with actual usage patterns to avoid overpaying for capacity or features you don’t utilize.

-- Consolidate and Reassign Workloads: Oracle’s support fees scale with the number of licenses, so reducing your license footprint through consolidation can directly cut costs.
+• Consolidate and Reassign Workloads: Oracle’s support fees scale with the number of licenses, so reducing your license footprint through consolidation can directly cut costs.
 Look for opportunities to merge databases or application servers and retire excess instances.
-For example, one company consolidated 20 separate Oracle Database servers down to 5, significantly reducing the number of processor licenses and driving a 30% reduction in annual support costs.
-Likewise, leveraging technologies like virtualization or IBM LPAR can help limit the CPUs/cores Oracle sees for licensing purposes, lowering the license count.
-In one case, a company moved Oracle workloads onto an IBM LPAR partitioned system and reduced active Oracle-licensed cores by 40%, translating to a similar 40% cost savings on support.
+For example, one company consolidated 20 separate Oracle Database servers into 5, significantly reducing the number of processor licenses and resulting in a 30% reduction in annual support costs.
+Likewise, leveraging technologies like virtualization or IBM LPAR can help limit the number of CPUs/cores that Oracle sees for licensing purposes, thereby lowering the license count.
+In one case, a company migrated Oracle workloads to an IBM LPAR partitioned system, reducing active Oracle-licensed cores by 40% and achieving a corresponding 40% cost savings on support.
 The key is to architect your environments license-efficiently – fewer, better-utilized servers mean fewer licenses to maintain.

-- Remove Unneeded Options and Packs: Oracle Database and middleware products come with numerous add-on options (like Advanced Security, Partitioning, management packs, etc.) that each carry their support fees.
+• Remove Unneeded Options and Packs: Oracle Database and middleware products come with numerous add-on options (such as Advanced Security, Partitioning, and management packs) that each carry their support fees.
 It’s common for companies to accidentally enable features or retain options that they aren’t actively using.
-Perform periodic internal audits to identify unused options or modules in your Oracle Database, E-Business Suite, PeopleSoft, JD Edwards, etc. Once identified, disable those features and request their removal from your support contract.
-This avoids paying support on components providing no value.
+Conduct periodic internal audits to identify unused options or modules in your Oracle Database, E-Business Suite, PeopleSoft, JD Edwards, and other systems.
+Once identified, disable those features and request their removal from your support contract.
+This avoids paying support for components that provide no value.
 For instance, after discovering that certain Oracle Database options (like Advanced Compression and Partitioning) were unnecessary, one organization could cancel those options’ support and save about $100,000 annually.
 The same principle applies to Oracle applications: if you have E-Business Suite or PeopleSoft modules that are no longer in use (e.g., a payroll module in a region where you’ve moved to a different system), consider dropping their licenses to stop the support charges.
-Just follow Oracle’s formal process to terminate those licenses so that support billing is stopped.
+Simply follow Oracle’s formal process to terminate those licenses, which will stop support billing.

 It’s not uncommon to save 10–20% or more on support through these measures simply by not paying for what you don’t need.